 Julie and I have been on a handful of trips to the state of Washington.
-Therefore, we feel that we have enough of a library of waterfalling experiences to put together this list of the best waterfalls in Washington.
+Therefore, we feel that we have enough of a library of waterfalling experiences to put together such a list that is both meaningful and useful.

 Unlike our list in the neighboring state of Oregon where the Columbia River Gorge had a large concentration of waterfalls, the ones we found in the state of Washington were all over the place.

 Case in point, we have a comprehensive page of all the waterfalls in Washington that we’ve visited and provided write-ups for, which includes a waterfall map so you can see how the falls are distributed.
 Indeed, we scattered about from locales like the Gifford Pinchot National Forest to the Olympic Peninsula to the Northern Cascades as well as Mt Rainier.